 Night Skiing Rates

-For folk without season passes, an evening of night skiing at Grouse usually costs around $52 for adults, $42 for seniors and youth (ages 13-18), $25 for children, and free for kids ages 4 and under.
+For folk without season passes, an evening of night skiing at Grouse costs around $65 for adults, $55 for seniors and youth (ages 13-18), $31 for children, and free for kids ages 4 and under.

-At between just $2 and $20 cheaper than a full day pass, you don’t save a lot by skiing in the evening instead of for all day.
-For most people and their legs though, six hours of skiing is usually more than enough.
+You don’t save a lot by skiing in the evening instead of for all day.
+For most people and their legs though, up to six hours of skiing is usually more than enough.

-Note: Below are the regular night skiing rates for the 2020/21 season as of early 2021.
+Below are the regular night skiing rates for the 2022/23 season.

 What’s Special about Grouse at Night?

 There are many reasons to visit Grouse Mountain in the evening in winter.
-Night ski passes are slightly cheaper than full-day ski passes, there are hardly ever any lineups at night, the evening views of Vancouver are spectacular, and the whole mountain becomes magical with the snow, dark sky and the lights.
+Night ski passes are slightly cheaper than full-day ski passes and there are hardly ever any lineups at night.
+The evening views of Vancouver are also spectacular and the whole mountain becomes magical with the snow, dark sky and the lights.

 Despite the fact that night skiing is so beautiful, very few Vancouver folk go night skiing, which makes the experience for those that do that much better.
 No crowds and no lineups – or only very rarely – just lots of great skiing!